 Congratulations!
 You have an interview.
 That’s great news – now you just have to secure the position for yourself!

-Do feel free to gain an objective opinion on your presentation – your CK consultant would be happy to lend a hand.
+It is a good idea to ask somebody else to look over your presentation before the day, too.
 While you may well be more familiar with the technical content of the presentation, it never hurts to have another person cast an eye over it to pick out those spelling, grammatical or formatting errors.

 The best way to answer these questions is by providing examples – real life examples if possible.
 Tell the interviewer what you have done in that situation, rather than hypothetically what you would do.

-This is where you really must be familiar with your own background, educational history and previous career achievements.
-As with the competency-based questions, technical questions are best answered with real-life examples.
+This is where you must really be familiar with your own background, educational history and previous career achievements.
+As with competency-based questions, technical questions are best answered with real-life examples.

 The main thing here is to be honest – while you want to impress your potential new employer, you don’t want to oversell yourself only to find that the employer’s expectations of you are inflated and you can’t live up to the job!

 By utilising the STAR technique above you should be able to identify and demonstrate your suitability to the role while also maintaining your integrity – a win-win situation for all.